Here are some ways you can beat the heat.

-Avoid dark colors – Black colored clothing absorbs more heat from the sun than white.
+Avoid dark colors – Black-colored clothing absorbs more heat from the sun than white.
 Before you make your trip outside, be wary of the colors you wear.
 Darker colors tend to make your body warmer than usual.

 Avoid sodas/energy drinks/alcohol – According to an insider, “alcohol is a diuretic, which makes the body lose fluids by making you have to go the bathroom more often.”
 Coffee, energy drinks, and sodas all fall under as a diuretic.
-High sugar content associated with these drinks also prevents your body from absorbing the water it needs.
+The high sugar content associated with these drinks also prevents your body from absorbing the water it needs.

 Bring a water bottle – Make it a habit to bring your own reusable water bottle.
-This will ensure you to have water at your hands at all times and help reach your daily consumption of eight 8-ounces a day.
+This will ensure you have water in your hands at all times and help reach your daily consumption of eight 8-ounces a day.
 You can find tumblers for as cheap as five to ten dollars.

 Apply sunscreen – If you plan on staying outside for a long period of time, then you should consider applying some sunscreen.
 Sunscreen is used to prevent your skin from heating up and sunburns.
-If you plan to walk your dog or workout at the neighborhood park, it might be a good idea to rub some sunscreen.
+If you plan to walk your dog or work out at the neighborhood park, it might be a good idea to rub some sunscreen.

 AC – Make sure the ac units in your car and home are up to date.
 Check the maintenance and all parts are functional.
-Add free- on to make sure you’re getting the coldest air possible.
+Add freon to make sure you’re getting the coldest air possible.
 The heat can be so overwhelming, that it will cause your AC units to blow hot air or force your unit to work harder than usual.
 Keep it a priority to check up on your AC during hot times.

 Limit your time outside – It’s difficult to stay indoors on a beautiful day, but the longer you stay outside in high temperatures increases the likelihood of suffering a heat stroke.
 Heat strokes include dizziness, headaches, and rapid pulse.
 According to Medicine Health “Confusion, hallucinations, seizures, loss of consciousness, organ damage, coma, and death can occur if not treated quickly and effectively.” the same can go for younger kids and pets.
 Make sure to regulate their time outside as they have a higher risk to obtain symptoms of heatstroke.
 Take a look at our Heat stress blog that will further inform you about heat-related symptoms.

 Park under the shade/garage – When driving to a convenient store; park in spots that have shade.
 This will prevent the car from getting too hot or overheating when you’re at the store for long hours.
 If you have a garage, take advantage of it.
-Leaving your car with the blistering sun pounding on it can ruin paint and any objects left in your car.
+Leaving your car with the blistering sun pounding on it can ruin the paint and any objects left in your car.

 It’s hot and you know your body better than anyone.
-Always pay attention to what your body is signaling to you so you won’t have to suffer from any heat like symptoms.
+Always pay attention to what your body is signaling to you so you won’t have to suffer from any heat-like symptoms.